 ISLANDIA - LONG ISLAND EXPRESSWAY & SERVICE ROAD EXITS 57-58

 This court is located on the grounds of the gorgeous Lake Success Country Club.
 Good Prosecutor - Tough Judge.
 This court is usually OK if you have a clean driving record, but they can also be quite harsh if you do not.
 Upkeep isn't cheap on a country club.

 "there's a speed trap on the Northern State Pkwy in Nassau just over the Queens border.
 It's patrolled by unmarked, sporty new black Mercurys. good luck with this very needed site."
 THANKS ALEX!
 DK

 Watch out for the Speed trap located on West Neck Road in Lloyd Harbor.
 Sent in anonymously.

-Cops are strictly enforcing the speed here (posted at 40mph - you can get away with 45, maybe 50) thanks to some parents who have been complaining about the speeds on the road.
+Cops are strictly enforcing the recently reduced speed limits here thanks to some parents who have been complaining about the speeds on the road.
 They are using a black Crown Victoria and a black Chevy Impala.
 They are also being especially aggressive with this area during morning and evening rush hours.

 NASSAU BORDERS - Just as you enter and just as you are about to leave Nassau County, watch out.
 The Nassau PD will try to get you coming and going...